jsmbennett/98-components/README.md

 # 98-components

-A modern Windows 98 UI component library built with Web Components (ES2022).
+A modern Windows 98 UI component library built with Web Components (ES2022), with 98.css as its only dependency.

 ## Quick Start